boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ## shuf

-`shuf` generates a random permutation of its inputs, very useful to sample data.
+`shuf` generates a random permutation of its inputs.
+It is very useful to sample data.

 ### Examples